 I am now in my 6th year running my business and it’s taken four years to really learn how to find a balance between the two!.
-As a business owner I wanted to dedicate as much time as I could to growing my client base and brand and subsequently there was a period where I was probably working more unsociable hours than when I worked in Marketing.
+As a business owner, I wanted to dedicate as much time as I could to growing my client base and brand and subsequently there was a period where I was probably working more unsociable hours than when I worked in Marketing.
 I have had to become much more disciplined with myself to make sure that I work the hours I had originally planned and I have gotten a lot better at saying no.

 What has kept you going throughout your journey so far?

 Being surrounded with other working photographer mums who are absolutely honest with me!
-I am very lucky to have 3 very good friends I have met through photography who help me plan and set goals.
+I am very lucky to have three very good friends I have met through photography who help me plan and set goals.
 I also turn to them when I have one of my “amazing” ideas and I trust them to tell me if I am going off on a random tangent when I already have enough to do.
-My husband has also been really supportive as he knows how important it is that I something that I can put my stamp on aswell as being a Mum.
+My husband has also been really supportive as he knows how important it is that I have something that I can put my stamp on aswell as being a Mum.

 What advice would you offer anyone who is about to return to work after having a child?

 Be kind to yourself and don’t expect people to understand how much you have on your plate.
-As much as you try to explain how being a mum, working full or part time and keeping on top of everything at home, can feel overwhelming at times, until they do it themselves they won’t really understand.
+As much as you try to explain how being a mum, working full or part-time and keeping on top of everything at home, can feel overwhelming at times, until they do it themselves they won’t really understand.
 Look after yourself and don’t feel guilty about pencilling in time to relax for just you.
 Meet up with supportive other working mums as more than anyone they will know how it feels.

 What’s the best piece of advice someone gave you about combining motherhood with a job?

-As a Mum we will often say yes to everything and when you are working and raising children you can allow yourself to prioritise.
+As a Mum, we will often say yes to everything and when you are working and raising children you can allow yourself to prioritise.
 I have a laundry room (which is forever filled with washing) but I have come to realise it really doesn’t matter.
 Some things may have to slide and that’s OK!

 Anything else you would like our members to know about you?